otas01/portfolio-website/README.md

 # Deployment

 - GitHub pages was the platform I used to deploy this website.
-I regularly commited by code on git and also kept pushing to github.
-I began with an intial commit and several other commits followed until the website was finished.
+I regularly committed by code on git and also kept pushing to GitHub.
+I began with an initial commit and several other commits followed until the website was finished.
 Summarised below are the steps involved in deployment from start to finish
-  - Created a repository called portfolio-website on github
+  - Created a repository called portfolio-website on GitHub
   - Cloned the repository on my visual studio code from where I made the initial commit and subsequent commits
-  - I kept pushing my code to github regularly
+  - I kept pushing my code to GitHub regularly
-  - When the website was complete, I pushed the final code to github and deployed using GitHub pages.
+  - When the website was complete, I pushed the final code to GitHub and deployed using GitHub pages.

 # Credits